hhruszka/secrethunter/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)[![v1.0.0-alpha](https://img.shields.io/badge/release-v1.0.0--alpha-yellow)](https://github.com/hhruszka/secretshunter/releases)
 # secrethunter

-secretshunter is a penetration testing tool that uses regular expressions to search a filesystem for secrets.
+secrethunter is a penetration testing tool that uses regular expressions to search a filesystem for secrets.
 It can be used to search also container images for secrets by pointing to a container's root filesystem.
 It uses regular expressions provided in yaml files to find secrets (passwords, hashes, API keys etc.) in found plaintext files.
 It is compatible with yaml files provided by https://github.com/mazen160/secrets-patterns-db project.

-secretshunter is multithreaded application that allows to control its impact on the system.
+secrethunter is multithreaded application that allows to control its impact on the system.
 It can be done by specifying the number of vCPUs it is allowed to use with option `-c` and also by throttling it based on maximum CPU usage set with option `-t`.

 ## Usage
 ```
-Usage: secretshunter.exe [OPTIONS] "space seperated directories to scan"
+Usage: secrethunter [OPTIONS] "space seperated directories to scan"
   -c int
         maximum number of vCPUs to be used by a program - optional (default 16)
   -h    prints help